-The new Filled Contours tool creates a polygon feature class of filled contours from the raster surface.
+The Filled Contours tool creates a polygon feature class of filled contours from the raster surface.
 As compared to regular contour lines, filled contour polygons can be used to easily find the area of elevation values between two particular elevation contours, or quickly summarize all the vegetation types within each contour range.

 • Maximum Upstream Elevation tool

 One type of analysis that agencies like the USGS may perform is to model the potential debris flow an extreme rain event might cause over a mountainous terrain after a wildfire has burned through a portion of an old growth forest.
-The new Maximum Upstream Elevation tool creates a result that is useful to this process.
-It uses an elevation raster and a flow direction raster to generate an ouput raster of the maximum upstream elevation raster along the longest upstream flow path for each cell.
+The Maximum Upstream Elevation tool creates a result that is useful to this process.
+It uses an elevation raster and a flow direction raster to generate an output raster of the maximum upstream elevation raster along the longest upstream flow path for each cell.

 • Peak tool

 A well-known tool used in hydrological analysis is the Sink tool, which identifies the locations of sinks (localized depressions where all neighboring cells are higher than a particular cell, or group of cells), used in the process of creating a depressionless DEM for further analysis.
 The mechanism used for that tool can be applied in such a way to provide essentially the inverse of the result, which would be the locations of all of the localized high points, or peaks, on the surface raster.
-The new Peak tool takes an input surface raster and outputs a raster with unique cell values for each of the peaks, as well as an optional point feature output.
+The Peak tool takes an input surface raster and outputs a raster with unique cell values for each of the peaks, as well as an optional point feature output.

 • Viewshed Along Path tool